huan1372/CS410_TextInformationSystems/Proposal.md

 ## Datasets and Algorithms
 Use model on this [github repo](https://github.com/wasiahmad/NeuralCodeSum).
 Model trained on [dataset](https://github.com/EdinburghNLP/code-docstring-corpus)

 ## Demonstration
-I will try certain code example from the dataset
+Demo the extension by showing how it behaves to some code segmentations from the dataset.

+Found limitations of the model through testing.

 ## Programming Language
 Mainly Python (Pytorch)